quick-tutorials-with-aws-cloud/dynamostreamlambda/README.md

 # dynamostreamlambda

 This project creates:
-- A DynamoDB Table with Streams;
+- A DynamoDB table with Streams enabled;
-- A Lambda function that will consume the DynamoDB Streams;
+- A Lambda function to consume the DynamoDB Streams;

 ## Helpful links